 1. A 12 year old, Italian climber called Tito Traversa died because of faulty Quickdraws

 Some climbers have used a rubber band to keep the quickdraw from being wonky as it is being clipped.
 Occasionally, as you’re throwing all your gear around while you’re travelling, the carabiner may work its way out of the mesh and is held on by the rubber band.
 You may not be able to tell this at a glance.
 Once weight is put on that carabiner you can fall.
 This is where we should remind ourselves to check all gear before you climb.
 The safety equipment we use is LITERALLY the only thing from surviving and certain death in some cases.

-2. Climbing is a sport that will debut at the Tokyo Olympics in 2020
+2. Climbing is a sport that debuted at the Tokyo Olympics in 2020

-20 male rock climbers and 20 female rock climbers from around the world will be involved in the 2020 Olympics.
-The overall scores will be based on speed, lead and bouldering.
+20 male rock climbers and 20 female rock climbers from around the world were involved in the 2020 (2021 due to COVID-19) Olympics.
+The overall scores were based on speed, lead and bouldering.
 Some people approve of the decision to bring climbing into the Olympics under these terms, however some say it destroys the art of climbing.
 The reason climbing has been added to the Olympics could be because of one major reason – the younger adult.
-The International Olympic Committee has the youth of today as their main targe, so their wish is for the Olympics to inspire them and therefore they’ll make the future of the Olympic Games even more entertaining.
+The International Olympic Committee has the youth of today as their main target, so their wish is for the Olympics to inspire them and therefore they’ll make the future of the Olympic Games even more entertaining.
 The average age of a rock climber is around 23 years old so climbing will fit perfectly into the sort of sport they would add to the games.
 Check out an extensive article I’ve written about climbing in the Olympics by clicking here.

 3. There are five main types of rock climbing that are graded

 Free climbing, mountaineering, ice and mixed climbing, bouldering, and aid climbing.
 Bouldering has 5 different grading systems: